 During a test, you can attach a file that is associated with the applications that you test, for example, an output file that the application generated.
 To attach a file to the test, use Add attachment to step result.
 For more information, see How to: Attach a File while Running a Test.

 Take an environmental snapshot.

 You can use Take environment snapshot to optionally attach a snapshot of the environment settings when you perform a test.
-For more information, see How to: Run Manual Tests and Create Reproducible Bugs With Virtual Environments.
+For more information, see How to: Run Manual Tests and Create Reproducible Bugs in SCVMM Environments.

-To mark the result of a test step, click the drop-down exclamation mark to the right of the test step and then click either Pass or Fail.
+To mark the result of a test step, choose the drop-down exclamation mark to the right of the test step and then choose either Pass or Fail.